 What if I do not know what turns me on?

 It is okay if you have not explored this and found what turns you on.
 Taking time to explore this either individually or with your partner can be part of the fun.
 Start off with what helps you relax or what you would consider sexy or romantic.
-This is considered a testing phase, so if something does not work or do you not enjoy it as you maybe thought you would, it is okay.
+Think of this as a testing phase, so if something does not work or you do not enjoy it as much as you thought you would, that is okay.

 Where do I even start on communicating my turn-ons?

 Some things to consider are to start off where your mood is.
 The saying “I’m just not in the mood” does have some truth to that.
-Being sad, tired, busy, irritated is not a turn-on, but maybe identifying this mood, then allowing yourself to relax by getting a massage from your partner, cuddling for a little bit, or cleaning up right away around the house can be considered a turn on.
+Being sad, tired, busy, or irritated is not a turn-on.
+Maybe identify your mood and allow yourself to relax.
+A massage from your partner, cuddling, or cleaning up around the house may become a turn-on.
 Sometimes even taking some time to be alone and decompress can be helpful as well.
-Again, going back to exploring what works for you and communicating with your partner if you need help in making this happen will go a long way.
-Be sure to share 1) what is a turn off (i.e. coming home to a cluttered home) and 2) what helps alleviate this and is considered a turn on (i.e. partner helping pick up without having to ask).
+Again, explore what works for you and communicate your needs to your partner.
+Doing so will go a long way.
+Be sure to share what turns you off, such as coming home to a cluttered house.
+Also share what helps alleviate this and turns you on.
+For example, your partner may help pick up without being asked.

 Brakes vs. Accelerators